buzzqw/TUS/OBSS/OBSSv2-eng.md

 Of all the strange places an adventurer can explore, none is more lethal than a dungeon.
 These labyrinths, full of deadly traps, hungry monsters, and marvelous treasures, test every skill and ability of the characters.
 These rules can be applied to any type of dungeon, from a ship wreck to a vast complex of underground caves.

->>> The dungeon, cave, catacomb, den, underground ecosystem... call it what you prefer, it's a cornerstone of adventure!
+>>> **Dungeon!**: The dungeon, cave, catacomb, den, underground ecosystem... call it what you prefer, it's a cornerstone of adventure!

 | A dungeon is a recipe made of humidity, stench, stale air, dirt, mud, remains of creatures, traps, slimes, traps (be generous...), monsters, enemies, monsters (be generous!), darkness, sinister noises, fungi, creaks, yelps, screams, moans.. but also of fear, tension, thrill terror | horror, emphasis, anger, pain, disappointment and treasures!!! |
 | --- | --- |